gregnordin/notes_to_self/Blender/notes-Blender.md

     - Next, animate eroded channel from edge dose color to bulk color
 - Add roof exposures above channel
 - Do embedded different layer thicknesses and multiple exposure times
-- Set AVI JPEG video quality to 100% with python
+- &#10060; Set AVI JPEG video quality to 100% with python
+    - **No, going from 90% to 100% changes the file size from 32 MB to 269 MB!**
 - Try a semi-transparent material by using a Principled BSDF, Transparent BSDF, and Mix Shader
 - Do more complicated boolean difference operation to get 90&deg; channel bends
 - Make layers visually apparent